CarlosCocuy/ProjectETL/README.md

 Members: Carlos Cocuy, Rebeca Rodriguez, John Fowler
 ## Source of Data
-Dataset is a csv file on Car Sales. (link: https://www.kaggle.com/hsinha53/car-sales) Goals to achieve:
+Dataset is a csv file on Car Sales. (link: https://www.kaggle.com/hsinha53/car-sales) And a csv on Traffic Violations (link: https://catalog.data.gov/dataset/traffic-violations-56dda) Goals to achieve:
  - Create table on manufacturer by sales
  - Create a table on car details (Horsepower, Wheelbase, Width, Length, Curb weight,Fuel capacity, Fuel efficiency) for each make